johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 The ATC is a collaborative ecosystem to design, build, educate, demonstrate and deploy innovative technology products and integrated architectural solutions for World Wide Technology customers.

 Create an account on https://www.wwt.com/ using your business email address and complete your profile settings at https://www.wwt.com/my-account#MyProfile.

+>Note: To launch labs, you will need to register using an email addresses which is identified as a WWT customer.

 ##### Launch the Lab
 Search for `Ansible Student VM` and select the lab.
 It is at URL [ttps://www.wwt.com/lab/ansible-student-vm](https://www.wwt.com/lab/ansible-student-vm).